stacksgov/sips/README.md

 open an issue with your name and email to ask to be added to the list of SIP editors.

 * **Joining a Consideration Advisory Board**.
-SIPs fall under the purview of one or more considerations, such as "technical," "economic," "governance," and so on.
+SIPs fall under the purview of one or more considerations, such as "technical", "economic", "governance", and so on.
 A full list is in the `considerations/` directory.
 Members of SIP consideration advisory boards use their domain expertise to give Accepted SIPs a deep read, and give the authors any/all feedback to help make the SIP workable.